Die Sprache verkleidet den Gedanken.

 6.1 Joyce would no doubt have welcomed Wittgenstein’s new openness to ordinary language in all its featureful diversity, though he may have questioned the usefulness of his games analogy when applied to some kinds of literary writing.
-While the many forms and genres of writing conventionally called literary, ranging from the sonnet to the novel, can readily be thought of as rule-governed games in the later Wittgenstein’s sense, some defy the implied sociability of the analogy by offensively changing and re-making the rules all the time (like the figure of the recalcitrant pupil who recurs throughout the Philosophical Investigations).
+While the many forms and genres of writing conventionally called literary, ranging from the sonnet to the novel, can be thought of as rule-governed games in the later Wittgenstein’s sense, some defy the implied sociability of the analogy by confusingly changing and re-making the rules all the time (like the figure of the recalcitrant pupil who recurs throughout the Philosophical Investigations).
 Put in Wittgenstein’s terms, we could say they risk creating an impossible, or at least seemingly incomprehensible, private language, or, at the very least, a game with very vague rules (a possibility Wittgenstein in fact recognized, even embraced — see §99-103 of the Investigations).
 As Joyce acknowledged from the outset, Finnegans Wake is a case in point.
 On 16 October 1926, four years into the protracted seventeen-year history of its composition and already sensitive to the incredulity it was provoking, he wrote to Harriet Shaw Weaver: ‘I know it is no more than a game but it is a game I have learned to play in my own way.
 Children may just as well play as not.
 The ogre will come in any case’ (144).
 This was a bit of artful self-deprecation designed to keep an increasingly chary patron on board.
 When it came to the various forms of early twentieth-century positivism—and many other kinds of thinking as well—it is clear that his idiosyncratically jocoserious writing-game (Schriftspiel) was neither trivial nor inconsequential (see also Chapter 3 of the book and Fourth Proposition).

 Richard Ellmann, ed., Letters of James Joyce, III (London: Faber and Faber, 1966).